chrplr/arduino_leonardo_reponse_key/README.md

 ## Limitations

-* the code above only works for one response key (but could be modified to handle several keys)
-* the threshold values and delay for the schmitt triggger algorithm may need to be tunes to the response key.
+* The device is seen as a keyboard.
+Therefore all delays due to the OS, the HID driver, the scanning of the USB port, remain present.
+One solution would be to measure the reaction time within the Arduino itself, and then sent it to the PC upon request (which requires to implement a dialog between the PC and the Arduino).
 * The code detects the key press, but not the key release.
 So with the code above, it is not possible to measure the duration of a press.
 Also, note that the arduino leonardo `keyboard.write` function immediately emits a keyup event after the keypress one.

+* The code only works for one response key (but could be modified to handle several keys)
+* The threshold values and delay for the schmitt triggger algorithm may need to be tunes to the response key.

 <a name="refs">References</a>